How to Prepare for an Interview (Without Burning Out)

 Preparing for an interview is not about having perfect answers.
 It’s about understanding how your experience connects to what the company needs — and communicating that clearly.

-Most companies today use structured hiring flows connected to an employee onboarding system or even an employee onboarding application.
+Most companies today use structured, consistent hiring flows.
 That means interviews are often designed to check alignment, not to trick you.

 Interview preparation = understanding the role + organizing your story + emotional readiness.